AlexanderSlokov/Kallisto/docs/envoy_style_server_plan.md

 └───────────────────┘ └───────────────────┘ └───────────────────┘
 ```

-**Key differences from Opus's plan:**
-- ❌ No central "Request Router"
+**Key differences:**
-- ✅ Each Worker calls `accept()` directly with SO_REUSEPORT
+- Each Worker calls `accept()` directly with SO_REUSEPORT
-- ✅ Zero queue contention, zero context switch
+- Zero queue contention, zero context switch
-- ✅ Kernel does the load balancing
+- Kernel does the load balancing

 ---